IKEA brand owner appoints Jon Abrahamsson Ring new CEO

 “With a new IKEA direction and a solid franchise system in place, it’s a good time for Torbjorn to hand over responsibility as CEO of Inter IKEA Group,” Inter IKEA Group Chairman Anders Dahlvig said in a statement.

 IKEA operates through a franchise system, with Ingka Group the biggest franchisee.
-Inter IKEA Group, besides being the franchiser, is also in charge of product development and supply.
+Inter IKEA Group, besides being the franchisor, is also in charge of product development and supply.

 Reporting by Anna Ringstrom, editing by Louise Heavens